mojaloop/helm/mojaloop-iam/docs/gateway-authz-architecture.md

    Every route carries this, not only the ones that front a service that reads the scope.
-An authorized route overwrites the header anyway, because the decision endpoint answers with one either way and the gateway forwards what it answered; an anonymous route never calls the decision endpoint at all, so without the `remove` the client's own value travels on untouched.
+An authorized route overwrites the header anyway, because the decision endpoint answers with one either way and the gateway forwards what it answered; a CORS preflight never calls the decision endpoint at all, so without the `remove` the client's own value travels on untouched.
 Measured on the local stack: a request carrying `X-Scope: dfsps=forged` reaches the upstream verbatim when nothing strips it, and does not when this filter is